 What Are Alkali Metals?

-The alkali metals are six chemical elements in Group 1, the leftmost column in the periodic table.
-They are lithium (Li), sodium (Na), potassium (K), rubidium (Rb), cesium (Cs), and francium (Fr).
-(Except hydrogen (H) has one electron in its outermost shell, but it is not classed as an alkali metal since it is not a metal but a gas at room temperature.)
+The alkali metals consist of six elements positioned in Group 1, the far-left column of the periodic table.
+These include lithium (Li), sodium (Na), potassium (K), rubidium (Rb), cesium (Cs), and francium (Fr).
+Although hydrogen (H) also possesses a single electron in its outermost shell, it stands apart from this group; being a gas at room temperature rather than a metal, it is not considered an alkali metal.

 Alkali Metals on Periodic Table